nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 This file contains 3 functions: an init, a deinit and a stop function.
 That is, functions needed for bootstrap and teardown of the system.
 These functions are called when a device is created, destroyed and stopped.
-The init function should call the appropriate setterfunctions to setup the integration modules for the platform.
+The init function should call the appropriate setter functions to setup the integration modules for the platform.

 ### `api/nabto_device_integration.h`

-The purpose of these functions is to be called from the `nabto_device_platform_init` function to setup the module struct of `src/platform/interfaces/*.h` (described later) via apropriate setter functions and to provide the overall functionality which is required to run on a specific platform.
+The purpose of these functions is to be called from the `nabto_device_platform_init` function to setup the module struct of `src/platform/interfaces/*.h` (described later) via appropriate setter functions and to provide the overall functionality which is required to run on a specific platform.

 ### Understanding nabto_device_platform.h and nabto_device_device_integration.h setup in an integration

-For better understanding the link between the initialisation of a device and the platform integration please refer to the next diagram.
+For better understanding the link between the initialization of a device and the platform integration, please refer to the next diagram.

 <p align="center">
 <img border="1" src="images/nabto_device_platform_cdiag.svg">
 </p>

-The call sequence and initialization of the integration modules will start when the main program initializes a new NabtoDevice, something like:
+The call sequence and initialization of the integration modules will start when the main program initializes a new `NabtoDevice`, something like:

 ```
 NabtoDevice* device = nabto_device_new();
 ```

-This will at some point call the initialization of the integration interface (`nabto_devcie_platform_init`) which has the responsibillity to setup the different integration modules (tcp, udp, mdns, timestamp etc.) via calling the appropriate nabto_device_interation_set_<modulename>_impl().
+This will at some point call the initialization of the integration interface (`nabto_devcie_platform_init`) which has the responsibillity to setup the different integration modules (tcp, udp, mdns, timestamp etc.) via calling the appropriate `nabto_device_interation_set_<modulename>_impl()`.

-#### Platform specific data utillity functions `nabto_device_integration_set_platform_data` and `nabto_device_integration_get_platform_data`
+#### Platform specific data utility functions `nabto_device_integration_set_platform_data` and `nabto_device_integration_get_platform_data`

-When setting up the integration modules, the integrator will probably need allocate different types of resources.
+When setting up the integration modules, the integrator will probably need to allocate different types of resources.
 These resources will need to be deallocated later on when/if the Nabto platform is stopped.

-This can be accomplished by setting a pointer to the user specified data via the `nabto_device_integration_set_platform_data` and `nabto_device_integration_get_platform_data` functions which are reachable inside both the the `nabto_device_platform_init`, `nabto_device_platform_init` and `nabto_devcie_platform_stop` function.
-This way a pointer to the data can be created and stored in init and deallocated in deinit and stop.
+This can be accomplished by setting a pointer to the user specified data via the `nabto_device_integration_set_platform_data` and `nabto_device_integration_get_platform_data` functions which are reachable inside both the `nabto_device_platform_init`, `nabto_device_platform_init` and `nabto_devcie_platform_stop` function.
+This way a pointer to the data can be created and stored in init and deallocated in `deinit` and `stop`.

-If the integration is sure that only on instance of the nabto device is started on a specific device (via `nabto_device_new()`) this user specified data could reside in a static single allocated location (and there will be no need for either the `nabto_device_integration_set_platform_data` or `nabto_device_integration_get_platform_data`) but for the general case multiple devices could run inside the same environment and memory, so the functions are supplied.
+If the integration is sure that only one instance of the nabto device is started on a specific device (via `nabto_device_new()`), this user specified data could reside in a static single allocated location (and there will be no need for either the `nabto_device_integration_set_platform_data` or `nabto_device_integration_get_platform_data`).
+For the general case multiple devices could run inside the same environment and memory, so the functions are supplied.

 ### `api/nabto_device_threads.h`